NikhilMukraj/spiking-neural-networks/README.md

 - Eventually remove old neurotransmitter system and replace it with new one
 - Eventually remove existing genetic algorithm fit for matching an EEG signal and replace it with R-STDP one or at least genetic algorithm that changes weights rather that input equation

-- Add neurotransmitter output to each presynaptic neuron that calculates concentration with its own membrane potential, then have postsynaptic neurons sum the concentration * weight to calculate their neurotransmitters
-- Separate receptor kinetics struct, dependent on $t_total$
-  - Receptor kinetics input (of weighted neurotransmitter concentration) should only be calculated if receptor kinetics is not static
-    - **Receptor kinetics handling should have an inputtable value to set r at**
-      - **If receptor kinetics are static do not calculate neurotransmitter input**
-  - Neurotransmitter and receptor kinetics structs should be stored in different hashmaps that relate an enum (specifying the type, basic, AMPA, NMDA, GABAa, GABAb) to the struct (the struct would then have the appriopriate parameters associated with that enum)
-    - `HashMap<NeurotransmitterType, Neurotransmitter>`, `HashMap<NeurotrnasmitterType, ReceptorKinetics>`
-- Neurotransmitter current should be calculated after $dv$ and $dw$ are calculated and applied when those respective changes are applied, `iterate_and_spike` function should be modified to take in an addition change in voltage which can be applied with the $dv$ calculation so it can be added before the spike is handled
-  - ie add argument to `iterate_and_spike` which is an `Option<f64>` called `additional_dv` that adds the $dv$ change calculated by the neurotransmitter current after neurotransmitter currents are set and returned
-    - Get presynaptic neurotransmitter concentrate
-      - Multiply by receptor value
-      - **Generating noise factor from bayesian parameters (outside of neuron)** and then applying that noise to input current and input neurotransmitter (for sake of handling Hodgkin Huxley and integrate and fire)
-        - Noise should be applied to total input current and total input neurotransmitter
-    - Calculate $dv$ change from neurotransmitter current
-    - Add it to the voltage in the `iterate_and_spike` function
-  - Or integrate the neurotransmitter calculation into the `iterate_and_spike` function
-  - **Or into a seperate `iterate_and_spike_with_neurotransmission` function**
-    - `pub fn iterate_and_spike_with_neurotransmission(&mut self, i: f64, t_total: Option<HashMap<NeurotransmitterType, f64>>) -> bool`
-    - If `t_total` is `Some` then update receptor kinetics, if `t_total` is `None` then do not change receptor kinetics
-      - If `t_total` is `Some` but neurotransmitter type in `t_total` does not match the receptors on the neuron, assume neurotransmitter concentrate is 0
-    - In lattice, return `(f64, Option<HashMap<NeurotransmitterType, f64>>)`, if `receptor_kinetics` is `false`, return `(f64, None)`
-  - Old update neurotransmitter function should be removed in favor of this

-- When neurotransmitter refactor done, refactor fitting neurons have the option to only consider the postsynaptic neuron when implementing neurotransmission schemes

 - **Another refactor for neurotransmission**, neurotransmitter and receptors should be a trait that structs can implement
   - Approximation of neurotransmission for integrate and fire cells
     - When presynaptic neuron spikes, receptor value is set to $r_max$ and then slowly decays over time (r change is basically just t change here where t, the neurotransmitter, decays over time)